-Remarks by ADB President Takehiko Nakao at the Conference on Islamic Finance for Asia on 4 November 2013, ADB Headquarters (as drafted).
+Remarks by ADB President Takehiko Nakao at the Conference on Islamic Finance for Asia on 4 November 2013 ADB Headquarters, Manila, Philippines (as drafted).

 Distinguished guests, ADB colleagues, ladies and gentlemen: